-If you have concerns about a child or young person who has seen, heard, or experience its effects, you should refer them to the Safeguarding Team for advice, support and external referral if required.
+If you have concerns about a child or young person you should refer them to a Safeguarding Officer for advice, support and external referral if required.

-DCG is part of a multi-agency information sharing project regarding Domestic Abuse - Stopping Domestic Abuse Together (SDAT), which sends notifications of domestic abuse to the safeguarding team.
+DCG is part of a multi-agency information sharing project regarding Domestic Abuse - Stopping Domestic Abuse Together (SDAT), which sends notifications of domestic abuse to the senior safeguarding team.